-Afraid that I will settle with lower standards in everything.
-Afraid that contentment will become a comfort zone for me to achieve more.
-Afraid that I’ll look extreme about it and become so alone because my lifestyle is a bit different from others.
+Afraid that I will settle with lower standards – afraid that contentment will become a comfort zone for me to achieve more – afraid that I’ll look extreme about it and become so alone because my lifestyle is a bit different from others.

 That, is a very valuable possession on its own.

-Discover your unique self
+Discover our unique self

 The only thing that will make you happy is being happy with who you are, and not who people think you are.
 (Goldie Hawn)

 It’s counter-intuitive, but I started to feel more confident when I have less clothing and stop wanting more.

 Create space for the important things